roman-milk/roman-milk.github.io/stockholm-syndrome.md

+===

- ****** Stockholm Syndrome ****** byTheTalkMan© John would get away with cheating because his wife was too naïve to understand the truth.
+John would get away with cheating because his wife was too naïve to understand the truth.
 Understand that some men really like to fuck.
 Some men like their women to slut it up.
 Some men like to have a slut in the bedroom.
 Men like their women to be sexual.
 Men don't like prudes in the bedroom.
 Tammy thought that what she provided should be enough to hold onto a man.
 John now realized how little effort she had put in to making herself attractive for him.
 Jessica had done more for him sexually in the last three days than Tammy had done in the last three years.
 And if she thought he could go back to the same vanilla sex after experiencing what Jessica had to offer, then she was mistaken.
 But she would not change.
 The sex would stay the same.
 If she tried to be rough like Jessica was, it would just come across as pathetic.
 A poor excuse for the real thing.
 John knew that in the back of her head Tammy knew the truth.
 She knew he had fucked Jessica because he wanted to.
 But she would lie to herself.
 She would hide the truth.
 Tammy was naïve enough to let her husband fuck Jessica and come back to her.
 Tammy was naïve enough to believe that her husband would come back to her after experiencing real sex, what a real woman had to offer.
 If she was that stupid, then John lost all respect for her intelligence.
 She clearly had no idea how the world worked.

  Jessica was right.
 Their marriage was over.
 John tossed the handcuffs on the floor.